 Content marketing is an important aspect of any business, and content partnerships have a role.

 It is easier to describe content collaboration by looking at what it aims to accomplish.
-Regardless of how it was created or marketed, the end product is always a piece of marketing content that serves both businesses.
+The final product, regardless of its creation or marketing strategy, is always a piece of marketing content that benefits both businesses.
 Guest writing in return for backlinks is one example.

 Loyalty schemes